-Annie Lennox Gives Rare Interview on Her Upcoming Album 'Nostalgia'
+Annie Lennox Gives Interview on Her New Album 'Nostalgia'

-"Extra" Senior Music Correspondent Adam Weissler recently sat down with singer Annie Lennox to chat about her upcoming album of pop and jazz standards, mostly from the 1930s, titled "Nostalgia."
+"Extra" Senior Music Correspondent Adam Weissler recently sat down with singer Annie Lennox to chat about her new album of pop and jazz standards, mostly from the 1930s, titled "Nostalgia," which is currently the #1 Jazz Album, as well as a top 10 album, on the Billboard 200.

 Lennox also chatted about the process of selecting songs to cover, including why she chose "Strange Fruit," a song popularized by singer Billie Holliday which is based on a poem written by Abel Meeropol in 1937 about the lynching of African-Americans in the South.